 Tips for getting started

-- Design, sell, and scan event tickets with the Event Ticketing app that syncs with your Shopify store.
+- Design, sell, and scan event tickets with the GM Event Ticketing app that syncs with your Shopify store.

 17. Gift cards